The Green Prater

 If you want to get to know this splendid promenade in a leisurely way, rent a bicycle, or even a “Pedi cab” (a bicycle rickshaw) – or step onto the “Liliputbahn” miniature railroad, which leaves near the Riesenrad and takes you to the Ernst Happen stadium in the Prater.

-You will pass not only the BMX rink for cool bikers and boarders, but also the public swimming pool Stadionbad, which offers cool and modern relaxation from May to September.
+You will pass not only the BMX rink, but also the public swimming pool Stadionbad, which offers you all the amenities of a modern open-air pool from May to September.

 Off the Main Avenue